stroiman/respect/README.md

  * Nicer test output when assertions fail.
  * Internally, figure out how to report progresss.
  * More flexible runner, e.g. configurable location of test files
- * Handle async timeout to avoid hanging when async tests don't call back
+ * ✓ Handle async timeout to avoid hanging when async tests don't call back
+ * Make timeout configurable through example metadata.

 Although, I had learned from many mistakes when building FSpec, there are some problems that demand different solutions in Reason/Bucklescript.
 Async support